Why should you get a bachelor’s in corrections when most corrections jobs require a high school diploma or equivalent?

 This program includes Michigan Correctional Officer’s Training Council (MCOTC) certification for students who wish to work at a county jail in Michigan.
 Additionally, an internship is required.

 As an FSU criminal justice-corrections major, you will enjoy small classes taught by professionals.
 You will also have access to plenty of networking resources to ensure a job right after graduation.
 To graduate, you need to earn at least 60 credits from FSU and maintain at least a 2.0 GPA.
-If you’re interested in applying to FSU, check out the admission details here.

 California State University-Fresno